 Earlier, we used an example of how simply sending an email could be a five-step, time-consuming process.
 However, when an association uses CRM software, it can automate that process based on a single triggering event.

-For example, when a new member signs up, the CRM kicks out a customized email welcoming them to the organization.
+For example, when a new member signs up, the CRM can kick out a customized email welcoming them to the organization.
 It also schedules and sends a series of welcome emails providing more information, like links to resources and important contacts or dates.
-Finally, it sets a task for a representative from that individual’s specific chapter to schedule a welcome call.
+Finally, the system sets a task for a representative from that individual’s specific chapter to schedule a welcome call.

-All of these steps occur automatically, based on the data fields you define.
+All of these steps occur automatically based on the triggers you define in your association’s CRM.
 Compare that to the first manual email scenario, and it’s impossible to not see the ROI.
-The automated email takes less time and does more than even the best staff.
+The automated email takes less time and frees up your staff’s resources so they can focus on other tasks.

 3. Data-Driven Reporting Options Provide Critical Guidance

-Data is a great tool for nonprofit decision-makers, but it’s often difficult to make sense of the information you’re given.
-A nonprofit CRM with strong reporting will allow you to review information on members, donors, and constituents.
-Data is a great tool for nonprofit decision-makers, but it’s not always used to make effective decisions.
+Data is a great resource for nonprofit decision-makers, but it’s often difficult to make sense of the information you’re given.
+A nonprofit CRM with strong reporting will allow you to review information on members, donors, and other constituent groups.
+Using your data well can help you make more effective decisions, but only if you have an association-focused CRM that makes it possible.

 We can return to the legal association example from above to define why.
 As leaders with the legal organization review member attrition, they don’t just need information on the percentage of lapsed members.
 They want to understand why they lapsed.
 An organization that tracks its member’s bar admittance states can break that data down.